RafidMuhymin/astro-imagetools/docs/src/pages/en/ssr.md

 Recently, **Astro** has added experimental support for server-side rendering (SSR).
 To use **Astro ImageTools** in SSR, you need to have at least `v0.6.0` of the `astro-imagetools` package installed.

-## How to use Astro ImageTools in SSR
+## How to use Astro ImageTools in SSR Mode

 ### Install the required dependencies